directus/directus/docs/extensions/introduction.md

 [Bundles](/extensions/bundles) allow you to combine many small extensions into one large extension.
-The benefit of this is that if your extensions share a lot of dependencies, bundles allow to share those between all you extensions inside the bundle and reduce the filesize a lot when building.
+The benefit of this is that if your extensions share a lot of dependencies, bundles allow to share those between all you extensions inside the bundle and reduce the file size considerably when building.
 Created with Vue.js and JavaScript / Node.js